Secrets of Visual eCommerce Retail: How to Leverage Influencers in the Age of Instagram

 The importance of influencers in the age of social media

-Influencers in the age of social media and social commerce have proven to be one of the most effective forms of visual marketing.
+Influencers in the age of social media and social commerce have proven to be one of the most effective forms of visual merchandising and marketing.
 In a unique modern twist, influencers combine the classic ‘model’ we see in ads on billboards and on TV.
 The only difference is that many of these people are not ‘famous’ to the general public but in a certain niche where they have hundreds or thousands of followers.
 It could be anything from fashion to lifestyle, food to tech.
 Whatever their territory of expertise, their opinions matter to many people and they are community trendsetters.
 Consider the following statistics:

 - According to research carried out by The Influencer Orchestration Network, 49% of shoppers admitted to relying on influencer recommendations for products.